Net Nanny Review 2025: Does This Outdated Parental Control App Still Hold Up Today?

 Net Nanny monitoring in action

-After the less-than-stellar start to our Net Nanny testing, we did find that the features worked as advertised and were happy with how quickly our dashboard updated.
-As soon as we searched for something, we could reload the page and see our search appear in the Family Feed on the side of the dashboard.
+After set up, we did find that the features initially worked as advertised and were happy with how quickly our dashboard updated.
+As soon as we searched for something, we could reload the page and see some of our searches appear in the Family Feed on the side of the dashboard.
+The content filtering feature allows us to choose from 14 different categories to either Allow, Alert, or Block, but the searches didn't always show up in the feed.

 Net Nanny custom content filter creation settings

-We tried accessing banned adult sites and were able to get blocked right away.
+When we tried accessing banned adult sites, we were able to get blocked right away.
 An interesting feature is your kid can then request their parent unblocks the site, which would be useful.
 You receive a notification with the request and can choose to whitelist the site or ignore it.

 Net Nanny site request